Medication Search: Jardiance

 How should I use this medication?

 The usual starting dose of empagliflozin is 10 mg taken by mouth once a day.
-Depending on how effectively it reduces your blood glucose, your doctor may increase the dose to 25 mg taken once a day.
+For people with type 2 diabetes, depending on how effectively it reduces your blood glucose, your doctor may increase the dose to 25 mg taken once a day.

 Empagliflozin may be taken at any time of the day, with or without food.
 The tablet must be swallowed whole.
 Do not cut or chew the tablets.